recepcanaltinbag/trapo-seq/README.md

 - [minimap2](https://github.com/lh3/minimap2)
 - [samtools](https://github.com/samtools/samtools)

-In the directory where the demultiplexed barcode folders are located, you can use scripts/01_data_prep.sh.
+In the directory where the demultiplexed barcode folders are located, you can use [the data prep script](/scripts/01_data_prep.sh).
 In this script, the alignment section has the code for mapping the fastq files inside the folders to plasmid and also genome.

 ## 4. Insertion Finder